 A short drive from Dunedin, historic Port Chalmers offers an interesting mix of heritage attractions, cafés and galleries.

 Port Chalmers' Regional Maritime Museum(opens in new window) is housed in the original 1877 stone post office building.
 It has a maritime collection and a settlers' collection, telling the stories of early pioneers and many port characters who have lived here over the years.

-Functional facts: Approx. population 1400, visitor centre, limited accommodation, basic shops.
+Functional facts: Approx. population 1400, visitor centre, limited accommodation, small collection of shops.